wh-alice/mig_sql/asql/advanced-analytics/r-services/tutorials/r-and-sql-data-types-and-data-objects-r-in-t-sql-tutorial.md

 ### Summary

-Some SQL Server data types are not supported by R. To avoid errors, specify columns in your input data source individually and cast columns as necessary.
+Some SQL Server data types are not supported by R. To avoid errors:

++ Test your data in advance and verify columns or values in your schema that could be  a problem when passed to R code.
++ Specify columns in your input data source individually, rather than using `SELECT *`, and know how each column will be handled.
++ Perform explicit casts as necessary when preparing your input data, to avoid surprises.

 For more information on supported and unsupported data types, see [Working with R Data Types](../../../advanced-analytics/r-services/working-with-r-data-types.md).

-Test your data in advance and verify columns or values in your schema that could be  a problem when passed to R code.

-Run-time conversion of strings to numerical factors can affect performance.
-For more information, see [SQL Server R Services Performance Tuning](../../../advanced-analytics/r-services/sql-server-r-services-performance-tuning.md).
+For information about the performance impact of run-time conversion of strings to numerical factors, see [SQL Server R Services Performance Tuning](../../../advanced-analytics/r-services/sql-server-r-services-performance-tuning.md).

 ## Next Step